Jan Juroška

-Jan Juroška (born 2 March 1993) is a professional Czech football player who currently plays for Baník Ostrava.
+Jan Juroška (born 2 March 1993) is a Czech professional footballer who plays for Zbrojovka Brno.

+Career

 He scored on his Czech First League debut for the Dukla Prague, a 3–2 loss to Bohemians 1905, after joining the game as a second-half substitute in May 2014.
 In May 2017 he signed a three-year contract with Dukla's First League rivals, 1.
 FC Slovácko.

+On 28 May 2025, Juroška signed a contract with Zbrojovka Brno as a free agent.